Discover it® Student Cash Back review

 How the Discover it Student Cash Back compares to other student cards

-The Bank of America® Cash Rewards credit card for Students might be the Discover it Student Cash Back card’s biggest competition.
-It also translates the rewards power of its non-student sibling, the Bank of America® Cash Rewards credit card, into an entry-level card—minus the boosted rewards if you’re a Bank of America Preferred Rewards member.
+The Bank of America Cash Rewards credit card for Students might be one of the Discover it Student Cash Back card’s biggest competitors on account of its choice categories that can be swapped monthly.
+It also translates the rewards power of its non-student sibling, the Bank of America® Customized Cash Rewards credit card, into an entry-level card—minus the boosted rewards if you’re a Bank of America Preferred Rewards member.

 Since you’re just starting on your credit journey, it’s crucial to focus on building good credit habits and eventually upgrading to a full-grade card instead of chasing rewards.
-Applying for a second credit card this early might not be the best use of your time, but a cash back card that can earn a flat rate higher than 1 percent back—like the Journey Student Rewards card—could earn more rewards on purchases outside your 5 percent categories or their quarterly spending limit.
+Applying for a second credit card this early might not be the best use of your time, but a cash back card that can earn a flat rate higher than 1 percent back—like the Capital One Quicksilver Student card—could earn more rewards on purchases outside your 5 percent categories or their quarterly spending limit.

 Bankrate’s Take—Is the Discover it Student Cash Back card worth it?

 The Discover it Student Cash Back card is one of the few student credit cards that offer rewards on par with its issuer’s signature card.
-Its rotating category cash back is hard to beat, plus the first-year cash back match and Good Grade Reward bonuses are outstanding considering this card’s low ongoing rates and fees.
+Its rotating category cash back is hard to beat, plus the first-year cash back match are outstanding considering this card’s low ongoing rates and fees.

 The information about the Bank of America® Cash Rewards credit card for Students has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.